Despite disagreements, China and EU must pull together to boost trade, global governance

 Global Business Administration Exchange Student at NEOMA Business School

-Senior Programme Manager at Friends of Europe
+Head of Programme Performance & Operations at Friends of Europe (on leave)

 While they compete in a number of areas, Europe and China have a shared interest in dealing with global challenges and tackling demands for reforming global governance.
 As underlined at the EU-China summit in April, both sides firmly support the rules-based multilateral trading system with the World Trade Organization (WTO) at its core, fight against unilateralism and protectionism, and commit to complying with WTO rules.
 They also reaffirmed their support for international peace and security through “intensified dialogue and cooperation” and peaceful dispute settlement in regional conflicts the world over.